An Unbiased Threelac Review

 As of September 22, 2008; Australia has approved enterococcus faecalis and enterococcus faecium as starter cultures.

 The Canadian government has listed enterococcus faecalis as a health hazard and infectious agent.
 They claim enterococcus faecalis is responsible for 9% of bacteremia infections, 16% of urinary tact infections, and 5 to 15% of bacterial endocarditis infections.
-You read about what the Canadian government has to say about enterococcus faecalis here.

 There is an article about enterococcus faecalis and bacterial endocarditis here as well.